Configurations of points and topology of real line arrangements: Introduction

-In an upcoming paper~\cite{GBVS:real_pi1}, the authors prove that some of these Zariski pairs can be distinguished by their fundamental groups.
+In an upcoming paper~\cite{GBVS:real_pi1}, the authors prove that some of the Zariski pairs presented in this paper can be distinguished by their fundamental groups.
 More precisely, the corresponding lower central factors differ by a torsion element.
 These computations give a negative answer to \textsc{Question}~8.7 of~\cite{Suciu}.
 Unfortunately, the cohomology with twisted coefficients and the Betti numbers or the monodromy of the Milnor fiber do not differ in these pairs.\\

-In these examples of Zariski pairs, the simplicity of computation of the chamber weight and the possibility of constructing other examples using the present method are a significant progress for the fundamental questions relating combinatorial data and topology of line arrangements.
+In our examples of Zariski pairs, the simplicity of computation of the chamber weight and the possibility of constructing other examples using the present method are a significant progress for the fundamental questions relating combinatorial data and topology of line arrangements.
 As an illustration of these possibilities, at the end of the paper we give a sketch of an alternative proof of Artal's result~\cite{artal:char_var} stating that the characteristic varieties are not determined by the weak combinatorics.
 We prove this result by using simultaneously the notion of chamber weight and Artal's construction~\cite{artal:position}.

 The paper is organized as follows:\\ In Section~\ref{sec:configuration}, we define the notion of $(t,m)$-configuration and we introduce our topological invariant: the chamber weight of a $(3,m)$-configuration.
 Our main invariance theorem is also stated together with a useful corollary.
 Section~\ref{sec:ZP} recalls aspects of the topology of line arrangements, but it is mainly devoted to the study of the first example of Zariski pair with 13 lines.
 The degenerations of this Zariski pair are given in Section~\ref{sec:deg}.
 We show in Section~\ref{sec:MS} that the moduli space of one of the previous Zariski pairs has two connected components which can be distinguished by geometrical properties.
 A list of other examples of Zariski pairs and degenerations are described in Section~\ref{sec:list}.
-After reviewing the $\I$-invariant, all the proofs related to our main results are presented in Section~\ref{sec:proof}.
-In the appendix, we provide detailed pictures of the Zariski pair with 13 lines possessing at most triple points as well as those of its degeneration with two quintuple points.\\
+After reviewing the $\I$-invariant, all the proofs related to our main results are presented in Section~\ref{sec:proof}. \\ In the appendix, we provide detailed pictures of the Zariski pair with 13 lines possessing at most triple points as well as those of its degeneration with two quintuple points.\\